brpaz/my-linux-setup/README.md

 * [Cryptomator](https://cryptomator.org/) - Free client-side encryption for your cloud files.
 * [hawkeye](https://github.com/brpaz/hawkeye) - Hawkeye is a command line GTK Application that allow to quickly open PDFs, Markkown Files, Images and Websites in a "small" window, somewhat inspired by MacOS quicklook.
 * [rhysd/Chromenu](https://github.com/rhysd/Chromenu) - Easy access to a we browser from the menubar.
-* [GNOME/sushi](https://github.com/GNOME/sushi) - A quick previewer for Nautilus
-* [Apps/Clocks - GNOME Wiki!](https://wiki.gnome.org/Apps/Clocks) - Displays current time in multiple timezones and add it to the calendar widget on gnome shell. (need `sudo apt install gnome-clocks` to integrate with the main application)
+* [Clocks](https://wiki.gnome.org/Apps/Clocks) - Displays current time in multiple timezones and add it to the calendar widget on gnome shell. (need `sudo apt install gnome-clocks` to integrate with the main application)
 * [keymon](https://www.ubuntuupdates.org/package/core/cosmic/universe/base/keymon) .
 Keymon displays the pressed keyboard keys on the screen, usefull for screencasts.